 Current practices in pupil personnel services.
 Organization and administration of pupil personnel services.
 Open to practicing personnel and students nearing completion of the M.A. in counseling program.
-Prerequisites: Valid teaching credential, and consent of education adviser and instructor.
+(Formerly 535) Prerequisite: Consent of adviser.

 EDUC 5770.
 Seminar in Elementary and Secondary Education (2)